Know what to ask when shopping for a secured card to increase your chances to be approved while keeping your score intact

 Examples of this are the Discover it Secured and the primor Secured Visa Gold cards.

-run a credit check?
+3. Will you run a credit check?

 As you’ll find out when you ask secured card issuers about their underwriting, many pull a credit report.
 Also known in industry slang as a “hard pull” or “hard inquiry,” a credit check by a lender for the purpose of granting credit can knock a few points off your credit score.
 And it can have a bigger impact if the score is already shaky or if you don’t have much credit.

 Also ask if and how many times the issuer will pull your credit.
 “Some issuers will not pull your credit, so they’re not underwriting in the same way others are,” says Ridout.
 “If you know your credit score is deplorable, you may want to look for one of those.”